Use these powerful films to teach problem-solving and nurture students' curiosity.

 While some of the film's ideas veer into science fiction, there's enough real science in this edge-of-your-seat thriller to make the heroes' search for habitable planets worth your time.

-Teacher tips: After taking a look at the educator's guide and some TED-Ed lessons, have students talk about misconceptions and analyze the accuracy of some of the film's scientific questions.
+Teacher tips: After taking a look at some TED-Ed lessons, have students talk about misconceptions and analyze the accuracy of some of the film's scientific questions.
 Students can hold a debate around what's a fact, what may be possible, and what's simply unattainable.

 Discussion questions: What technological issues are holding humans back from interstellar travel?
 If you were building your own robot companion for space travel, what qualities would you deem most important?
 What are some ways viewers can separate fact from fantasy in science fiction movies?